 Prior to “Smile”, recording sessions with producer J. Gary Smith (Andy Griggs, Lonestar) generated two charted radio singles on Music Row from Richie’s second CD “Down Memory Lane”.
 The emotionally charged tune “Losing You” was followed up by the hard driving single “Wichita” which climbed it’s way to #1 on the Indie World Chart.
 The single “Devil In The Mirror” from Richie’s first CD “Man Enough To Cry” also charted on Music Row and has remained a fan favorite.

-Currently, Richie and his band mates have been writing songs for the upcoming fourth CD and plan to get into the recording studio by November 2015.
+Currently, Richie and his band members have been writing songs for the upcoming fourth CD and have been working hard in the recording studio.
+They hope to have the CD ready for release by June 1st, 2016.
 Among these new tunes, “When A Good Man Dies”, “Tonight’s the Night”, and “Party Hoppin’” have already been well received during live performances.